 Not a destination, as such, but if you stay in one of our Thomas Cook Hotels & Resorts, they make every effort to help take care of your health and wellbeing while on holiday, as well as making sure you’re always having fun.
 You’ll find that many of our hotels have their own fitness programmes where you can take part in daily group exercise classes; great for both keeping fit and meeting new people.
 Then, of course, post-exercise you need to take care of your aching body; so why not check if your hotel has an on-site spa and indulge in a luxurious massage or treatment?
 Go on, you’re on holiday.

-Do you like to keep fit while you’re on holiday?
-What’s your favourite thing to do?
+Do you like the idea of fitness holidays?
+What’s your favourite way to keep fit on holiday?
 Let me know in the comments below.